abhide-tibco/tp-integration/README.md

 See the respective README files for details and usage examples.

 **Note**: There are other recipes in the `charts` directory not listed here.
-They will be added here whenver there is requirement for new capabilities addition.
+Those chart will be added here for new capabilities recipe.

 ## Prerequisites